 Steve Wochy, the oldest living NHL player

 By contrast, Armand “Bep” Guidolin, a Canadian born on December 9, 1925, was the youngest player ever to skate in an NHL game.
 At the tender age of 16 years and 11 months, he made his debut for the Boston Bruins on November 12, 1942.
 In that game, the Bruins faced off against the Toronto Maple Leafs, resulting in a 3-1 loss.
 Armand’s playing career spanned nine seasons in the NHL, during which he accumulated 278 points in 519 games and a hefty 616 penalty minutes.
 Bep Guidolin was a 5’8” and 175-pound Canadian kid who played left wing for the Boston Bruins.
 His playing career lasted from 1942 to 1952.
 His welcome to the league was thanks to WW2 and the Bruin’s desperate need to replace a thin roster after players left to serve in the military.
-Otherwise, it’s unlikely a 16-year-old kid would ever be drafted into the NHL, and something we will probably never see again.
+Otherwise, it’s unlikely a 16-year-old kid would ever be drafted into the NHL and something we will probably never see again.
 Bep was a massive advocate for the development of a player union.
 He was met with fierce resistance by the NHL’s ownership groups.

 Ultimately, the battles between players and ownership he helmed brought an early career demise.
-It was a necessary sacrifice; without it, player protections might not have come as far as they have in the modern era.
+It was a necessary sacrifice; without it, player protections might not have come as far as in the modern era.
 Guidolin also played for the Detroit Red Wings and the Chicago Black Hawks.
-Guidolin’s dream of coaching in the NHL became a reality when he got the opportunity to coach the Boston Bruins midway through the 1972–73 season, where he was bench boss for 26 games.
+Guidolin’s dream of coaching in the NHL became a reality when he got to coach the Boston Bruins midway through the 1972–73 season, where he was bench boss for 26 games.
 He coached Boston again in 1973–74, leading the Bruins to the Stanley Cup Finals.
 Guidolin also coached the Kansas City Scouts for the 1974–75 and 1975–76 campaigns.

 electronics